Thessaloniki, Greece’s second-largest city, is among the best destinations to visit in 2023, CNN travel experts recently said.

 A large number of coins were discovered, together with many items of pottery, as well as glass, iron, bronze, marble, and bone finds.

 “Thessaloniki, at the end of 2023, will have an extensive archaeological site integrated into the metro station system,” Culture Minister Lina Mendoni recently said.
 “What we are doing shows our respect for the past, present and future of the city and its citizens.”

 Experience Thessaloniki’s incredible nightlife

-Thessaloniki has some of the best and biggest universities in the country, and thanks in part to its huge student population the city has some of the greatest nightlife in the Balkans.
+Thessaloniki has some of the most prestigious and largest universities in the country.
+Thanks in part to its huge student population, the city has some of the greatest nightlife in the Balkans as well.

 Whether you want a cozy night out at a small bar along Nikis Boulevard, prefer barhopping on Valaoritou and Syngrou, or want to go dancing all night at Mylos Warehouse, Thessaloniki has something for everyone.

 The neighborhood of Ladadika has become very popular in recent years as a local hangout spot, though the area was originally home to commercial facilities.